mohammaDJ23/questions/README.md

     npm install
     npm run start

-It will run the project and the server simultaneously.
+It will run the client and the server simultaneously.

 ## Servers